 - The U.S. Civil War and Reconstruction

-- History of Slavery (in the U.S. as well as the wider Atlantic)
+- History of Slavery and Race (in the U.S. as well as the wider Atlantic)

 Courses I’ve taught…

 - History of American Military Affairs (Fall 2020)